yusufkanik/DSA210-Term-Project/README.md

     * **Zone A (High-Value Targets):** Wealthy, stable economies (Median GDP: ~$27.6k, Inflation: ~3.25%) that act as financial magnets, absorbing the highest volume of cyber operations (Median: 48 attacks).

     * **Zone B (Low-Profile Passives):** Developing nations with lower digital asset density, resulting in minimal cyber target visibility (Median: 6 attacks).

     * **Zone C (Hyperinflation Crisis Zones):** Effectively isolated volatile outlier nations suffering from severe hyperinflation (Median CPI: ~138.8%).
 Despite lower GDP, they exhibit a high vulnerability vector (Median: 30 attacks), linking macro-collapse to cyber exposure.

 * **Conclusion:** Unsupervised clustering proves that a nation's cyber-risk landscape is explicitly bounded by its macroeconomic health; capital-dense nations face steady commercial threats, while hyperinflationary environments trigger structural security vulnerabilities.

+## Limitations and Future Work

+### Limitations
+* **Temporal Resolution Mismatch:** Merging event-based cyber incidents (recorded daily/monthly) with macroeconomic data (available only as annual global updates) forces the models to assume a static economic environment throughout a given year.
+This limits the ability to capture immediate, real-time cyber reactions to sudden financial shifts.
+* **The Informational Ceiling (Feature Sparsity):** As demonstrated by the 58% performance plateau in political stability predictions, utilizing purely cyber metadata (intensity, attacker type, motive) creates an underfitted model.
+Cyber telemetry is an excellent diagnostic signal, but it lacks the internal variance required to independently forecast complex nation-state stability.
+* **Extreme Class Imbalance:** The target variable for motives is heavily skewed toward profit-driven cybercrime (1,796 Financial cases vs. 154 Political-Espionage cases).
+This imbalance restricts the machine learning architectures from thoroughly learning the nuances of state-sponsored espionage, leading to lower recall rates in that sector.

+### Future Work
+* **Cross-Domain Feature Fusion:** To break the 58% predictive barrier, future iterations should ingest non-cyber external indicators directly into the pipeline, such as the World Bank’s Institutional Governance Indicators, military spending metrics, and regional alliance networks (e.g., NATO membership).
+* **Advanced Imbalance Mitigation:** Implementing synthetic oversampling techniques (such as SMOTE tailored for categorical/continuous mixes) or implementing cost-sensitive loss functions could improve the model’s sensitivity toward covert Political-Espionage patterns.
+* **Transition to Sequential Models:** Instead of processing data through static classification algorithms, transforming the preprocessed data into a sequence-ready format would allow the utilization of Recurrent Neural Networks (LSTMs) or Transformer-based time-series models.
+This setup could better capture the long-term lag between economic degradation and subsequent cyber mobilization.